JordanAceto/DIY_Synth_Workshop_2020/README.md

     - Fritzing for capturing layouts.
 Fritzing has some annoying kinks, but it does the job.
     - LibreOffice Calc to generate the BOM spreadsheet.
 The BOM can be opened with Microsoft Excel.
     - LibreOffice Impress to generate the PowerPoint-like pictoral walkthough.
 The walkthrough can be opened with Microsoft PowerPoint.
+    - Anyone wishing to modify or add to this workshop is welcome to download the materials here, install some free software, and go to town.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.